About Us

 Secretary

-Kirsten Hitchcock is the Director of Digital Children’s Ministry Resources at David C Cook and is the Children's Pastor at The Practice Church.
-For over a decade, she has served in many capacities including curriculum and content development, divorce and grief care for kids, and ministry director.
-She is passionate about helping kids who are hurting and equipping leaders to walk alongside kids through the ups and the downs.
-She has an MA in Christian Formation and Ministry and focused her studies on the ontological root of divorce and the spirituality of children.
+Kirsten Hitchcock is the Director of Children's Discipleship Resources at David C Cook and is the Children's Pastor at The Practice Church.
+For fifteen years, she has served in many capacities including curriculum and content development, divorce and grief care for kids, and ministry leadership.
+She is passionate about helping kids discover God's wonder in their everyday lives and supporting families in their spiritual growth.
+She has an MA in Christian Formation and Ministry from Wheaton College Graduate School and focused her studies on the ontological root of divorce and the spirituality of children.
 She is a wife and a mom, is an extreme extrovert, and loves to meet people over a cup of coffee.

 Treasurer